Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,2796.809704,2806.025515.md

 ### Transcript

-> look at something outside what's rocket
+> look at something outside what's rocket I'm not sure what you're talking about